Trip to China Highlights

 The first picture is where they dry the mugwort and the second is a field of it growing.
 After 5 days we were all treated to a dinner with many delicious dishes including the 3 rd picture which is my new favorite, a sticky firm rice mold with sauce that was outstanding.
 The following morning we took an early bus ride to Sichuan Province and were welcomed by Abbess Guozheng at the Puzhao Temple an ancient Buddhist monastery in the vicinity of Mt.
 Qingcheng.

 The 4th picture is the building and courtyard where we did 90 minutes of qigong every morning—depending upon rain or shine.
 Surrounded by beautiful grounds, picture #5 is just one of the interesting landscape pieces on the grounds.
 On one of the days we took a trip to Mt Qingcheng and hiked up some small and ancient stairs on the back of the mountain!
-Pictures 6 and 7 are the hike up to another monastery at the top and picture 8 is some tea growing on the way up. #9 is one of my best friends from acupuncture school, Dr Margaret Hampton who practices in Boulder, CO.
+Pictures 6 and 7 are the hike up to another monastery at the top and picture 8 is some tea growing on the way. #9 is one of my best friends from acupuncture school, Dr Margaret Hampton who practices in Boulder, CO.
 We had a rousing good time as roommates!
 Pictures 10 and 11 are Prof Wang Qingyu who is Dr Freuhauf’s teacher for many many years and a friend of the Abbess at the monastery as well.

 For days he told us stories of his childhood and becoming a martial artist, teacher and healer.
 In the one picture he is holding a picture of his teacher, dubbed The Hermit, who has a renowned martial artist and healer.
 It was a wonderful way to learn the lineage and history of one teacher and how information was passed down orally, how hard these students had to work and the cruelty of life.
 Pictures 12 and 13 are at the Monastery where we were for a few more days.
 It was the Moon festival, or close to when we would celebrate the beginning of Autumn.
 They make cakes with salted yolks to signify the moon and serve these preserved eggs.
 Generally the eggs are aged for longer where the yolk turns black, but these were probably made to celebrate our visit and were delicious!

 The tea picture was an informal but informative class on selecting and making tea correctly.
 It was very delicious too!
 Picture 14 is one from the bus on the way to Chengdu of the New Century Global Center, the largest building in the world by floor space at 1.7 million meters! #15 is some of my travel mates at a VERY spicy lunch on the way to #16 the tea school with Mr Yang Tailun, a senior tea master with an amazing story and a love for sharing the healing properties of tea.
-Pictures 17 and 18 are at a shopping area in Chengdu called the Wide and Narrow Alley in Chengdu.
+Pictures 17 and 18 are at a shopping area in Chengdu called the Wide and Narrow Alley.

 There is a panda preserve nearby that many people visited, so needless to say there were many panda souvenirs to buy.
 The door knocker was on a very old corner building in this shopping area that had wonderful silver and tea and antique coins for sale.
-Picture 19 is Leo a friend of My Yang, who sells tea.
+Picture 19 is Leo a friend of Mr Yang, who sells tea.
 He served us tea and showed us how to properly make it.
 The last picture is by a Michelin star Italian restaurant that we all escaped to one night after having enough spicy tofu!
 It was in a very fancy shopping area in Chengdu.
 I had a wonderful time learning about moxa, China and its culture and tea.
 I love travel as you get to see and learn about some of the world and its peoples and where many things originated.
 I am grateful to have the ability to have gone to see China and am grateful for all that we have in America as I returned home.

 Heiner Fruehauf, PhD, LAc